-All foreigners arriving in or transiting from South Korea who have stayed in Pakistan, Kyrgyzstan, Kazakhstan, Bangladesh, Philippines and Uzbekistan within 14 days from their arrival date must carry 2 copies of a negative COVID-19 PCR test certificate (Korean and English only) issued within 48 hours of their scheduled departure from the country.
+All foreigners arriving in or transiting from South Korea who have stayed in Kyrgyzstan, Bangladesh, Philippines, Nepal (effective 2 November) and Uzbekistan within 14 days from their arrival date must carry 2 copies of a negative COVID‑19 PCR test certificate (Korean and English only) issued within 48 hours of their scheduled departure from the country.
 The certificate must be issued by a testing lab or hospital designated by the Korean Embassy in the country.
 If the certificate is issued in any language other than Korean or English, the certificate must be translated into Korean or English and notarised.

-Effective 24 July, seamen travelling to South Korea with a C-3-11 visa must present a negative COVID-19 PCR test result certificate issued within 48 hours of departure.
-Seamen travelling from Bangladesh, India, Indonesia, Kazakhstan, Kyrgyzstan, Pakistan, Philippines and Uzbekistan must present a certificate issued by a test lab or hospital designated by the South Korean embassy in their country.
+Effective 24 July, seamen travelling to South Korea with a C‑3‑11 visa must present a negative COVID‑19 PCR test result certificate issued within 48 hours of departure.
+Seamen travelling from Bangladesh, India, Indonesia, Kazakhstan, Kyrgyzstan, Philippines, Nepal (effective 2 November) and Uzbekistan must present a certificate issued by a test lab or hospital designated by the South Korean embassy in their country.

 Effective 9 October 2020, customers connecting with Korean Air (KE) from Incheon (ICN) to Hong Kong (HKG) who are departing from countries in the Middle East including Dubai will not be accepted.

 Transfer passengers from other areas through Dubai will be accepted for travel.

 Connection to China via Incheon, Korea, is not allowed due to the lack of COVID-19 PCR testing facilities in the transit area.
 Passengers must have a visa and stay in South Korea for 14 days before taking a COVID-19 PCR test at two different hospitals, both with negative results, to continue their journey to China.